tzickel/jr/README.md

 ## What?
 An asynchronous redis client library for Python 3.6+

-Please note that this is currently in alpha release, and the API is not finalized.
+Please note that this project is currently alpha quality and the API is not finalized.
 Please provide feedback if you think the API is convenient enough or not.

 ## Why?
-* All commands are pipelined by default
+### All commands are pipelined by default

 Since most Redis server commands are intended to be run for a short time on the server, sometimes you pay more time on network latency than execution time.
 By splitting the sending and receiving parts into seperate coroutines all commands are sent seperately from waiting for their response.

-* No connection pool, one socket connection per instance (another extra for pub/sub)
+### No connection pool, one socket connection per instance (another extra for pub/sub)

 Building on the first point, you can multiplex multiple coroutinues that want to communicate with a Redis server together.
 Each multiplexer maintains a single socket per server.